eygres/athome/README.md

-# Persoanl web crawler for ATHome and Immotop portals in Luxembourg
+# Web crawler for ATHome and Immotop

 * Scrapes Luxembourg athome and immotop rental ads into csv file (in the ./output subdirectory).
 * New ads are added to the end of the file